CesiumGS/cesium-unity/README.md

 ## Building

- In order to build succesfully, the HintPaths in [CesiumForUnity.csproj](CesiumForUnity/CesiumForUnity.csproj) must be correct.
+ In order to build successfully, the HintPaths in [CesiumForUnity.csproj](CesiumForUnity/CesiumForUnity.csproj) must be correct.
 On Mac, for instance, the UnityEngine.dll HintPath is:
 `/Applications/Unity/Hub/Editor/2021.3.2f1/Unity.app/Contents/Managed/UnityEngine.dll`

 The build consists of both C# and C++ code.
 The C# code must be compiled first, because its compilation process generates some code that is needed by the C++ build.
 To build the C# code, run the following in the root `cesium-unity` directory: